-Plantains are inedible raw and should be eaten only after cooked.
+Plantains are inedible raw and should be eaten only after cooking.

-To prepare, just wash the raw fruit in cold water and mop dry using paper cloth.
-Using a paring knife, trim either ends.
-Then, cut the fruit into short lengths, split the skin superficially along the ridge and peel the skin gently away from the flesh to get firm flesh inside.
-Oftentimes, the whole fruit may be barbequed with its skin.
-Otherwise, its peeled flesh may be cut into thin slices, grated, chunks treated much like potatoes in many traditional African and West-Indian cuisine.
+To prepare, just wash the raw fruit in cold water and mop dry using a paper cloth.
+Using a paring knife, trim either end.
+Then, cut the fruit into short lengths, split the skin superficially along the ridge, and peel the skin gently away from the flesh to get firm flesh inside.
+Oftentimes, the whole fruit may be barbecued with its skin.
+Otherwise, its peeled flesh may be cut into thin slices, and chunks treated much like potatoes in many traditional African and West-Indian cuisine.

 Plátano can be delicious once cooked and usually served in main dishes as the chief carbohydrate source in many parts of the tropical regions.